 Are bass okay to eat from any water source?
 Not quite.
 The quality of the water directly impacts the quality of the meat.
 Cold, clear rivers and deep lakes produce the best-tasting bass.
 These environments typically have better oxygen levels and cleaner water.

 Spring-fed lakes and rivers with good current flow are ideal sources.
 The constant water movement prevents stagnation and keeps the fish active.
 Rocky or sandy bottoms are preferable to muddy environments, as they support the crayfish and minnows that give bass their best flavor.
+For anglers seeking premium smallmouth waters, Table Rock Lake represents one of North America's premier destinations.

 Avoid keeping bass from: